denten-books/plain-text/5-surface.md

 complexity.
 The feeling of transcendence the anonymous author describes in using the system engages a sophisticated mechanism.
 But it was not the mechanism that lifted the community up, it was the process of creating it.
+Contemporary word processors enable us to drag and drop passages with unprecedented facility.
+But readers and writers hardly comprise a "bootstrapping community," of the kind Engelbart imagined.
+The contemporary writer is bootstrapped passively to whatever prevailing vision of intellect augmentation.
+The very discussion about "intellect augmentation" is erased when augmentation becomes a commodity.
+It is beyond critique.

 Engaged in a methodical discipline of self-reflection the architects of intellect augmentation followed traditional Delphic ideals of self actuation.
 The very metaphor of bootstrapping suggests the impossibility of using one's